reginasar/stripe82_cutouts_and_mocks/README.md

 ### Steps to produce the cutouts

-1) Download the frames required to produce the cutouts.
+1) **Download the frames** required to produce the cutouts.
 Run:

 ```
 python mk_download_file.py
 bash download.sh
 ```

-2) Produce the cutout stamps with their respective masks.
+2) **Produce the cutout stamps with their masks**.
 Additional frames may be needed depending of the cutout size chosen.
 This can be solved by running download_update.sh and re-running the cutout generator.
 Run:

 ```
 python mk_stripe82_stamps_beta.py